Tyler-Jacobson/CunaBackendCodingChallenge/README.md

 I've also left some comments in the code to explain my thinking in certain situations, and in areas where more code would be required in a production level application.

 ## General Info:
-Boostrapped using Visual Studio 2022's ASP.NET Core Web API template
+Bootstrapped using Visual Studio 2022's ASP.NET Core Web API template

 Written in C#